mwdruz/stocklike/doc/user stories.md

 and visualize meaningful statistics of "well-defined product" offers from auction sites.

-Story A:
+(MVP) Story A:
-as a gui user I want to be able to enter product name and be presented with an offer histogram of all currently available offers.
+- as a gui user I want to be able to enter product name and be presented with an offer price histogram of all currently available offers.

 Story B:
-as a gui user I want to be able to define queries that will be monitored as time passes
+- as a gui user I want to be able to define queries that will be monitored at time intervals

 Story C:
-as a gui user I want to see a plot of changes of some market statistics with time
+- as a gui user I want to see a plot of changes of some market statistics with time